thm-msror/kkbox-churn-prediction/README.md

 # 4. register the jupyter kernel
 python -m ipykernel install --user --name kkbox-env --display-name "KKBox Project"

-# 5. download data from kaggle (see dataset section above) and place in data/ folder
+# 5. download data from kaggle and place in data/ folder
 ```

 Open Jupyter, select kernel: KKBox Project, then run the notebooks in order.